National projects Australia’s Future Energy Resources

 Geoscience Australia activities are not undertaken on behalf of any exploration company; we work for the benefit of all Australians.

-All data produced by Geoscience Australia, including the data from this project, will be made publicly available after quality assurance has been performed.
+All data produced by Geoscience Australia, including the data from this project, is publicly available after quality assurance has been performed.

 For more information or general enquiries, please email clientservices@ga.gov.au

-The current Exploring for the Future program (2020–24) focuses on 8 interrelated projects, united in growing our understanding of Australia's geology.
+The Exploring for the Future program (2020-24) focused on 8 interrelated projects, united in growing our understanding of Australia's geology.

 Deep-dive